CLS-Genetics/CLS-Genetics.github.io/docs/NCDS.md

 # **NCDS**

 The 1958 National Child Development Study (NCDS) is following the lives of an initial 17,415 people born in England, Scotland and Wales in a single week of 1958.
 It started in 1958 at birth, as the Perinatal Mortality Survey.
+Cohort members were genotyped during the biomedical sweep (sweep 8, aged 44-45).

 ## Data availability